MisterMjir/scripts/README.md

-# Shell
+# Scripts
-All the shells that I have made.
+All the scripts that I have made.

 I do not take responsibility for any damage that occurs.
 You can only trust it's safe by looking at the code and that I use these